reem777KSU/td_dataset/README.md

     NUM_SOURCE_DIRECTORIES                  INTEGER DEFAULT 0  NOT NULL,
         -- Number of unique directories containing source (java) files touched -- in 'COMMIT_HASH'.

+    NUM_SOURCE_LINE_ADDITIONS                      INTEGER DEFAULT 0  NOT NULL,
+        -- Total number of lines added to source (java) files in 'COMMIT_HASH'.

+    NUM_SOURCE_LINE_SUBTRACTIONS                   INTEGER DEFAULT 0  NOT NULL,
+        -- Total number of lines removed from source (java) files in -- 'COMMIT_HASH'.

+    NUM_SOURCE_LINE_CHANGES                        INTEGER DEFAULT 0  NOT NULL,
+        -- 'NUM_SOURCE_LINE_ADDITIONS + NUM_SOURCE_LINE_SUBTRACTIONS'.

+    TOTAL_HOURS_SINCE_LAST_TOUCH                INTEGER,
+        -- Hours since the commit previous to 'COMMIT_HASH' was authored, or -- 'NULL' if 'COMMIT_HASH' is the first commit.

+    TOTAL_HOURS_SINCE_FIRST_PROJECT_COMMIT      INTEGER NOT NULL,
+        -- Hours since the first project commit at the time of 'COMMIT_HASH'.
+        -- This column will be '0' if 'COMMIT_HASH' is the first project commit.

+    TOTAL_SOURCE_FILE_COMMITS                   INTEGER NOT NULL,
+    TOTAL_SOURCE_FILE_LINE_ADDITIONS            INTEGER NOT NULL,
+    TOTAL_SOURCE_FILE_LINE_SUBTRACTIONS         INTEGER NOT NULL,
+    TOTAL_SOURCE_FILE_LINE_CHANGES              INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- any author to source (java) files at the time of 'COMMIT_HASH' -- (exluding 'COMMIT_HASH').

+    TOTAL_PROJECT_COMMITS                       INTEGER NOT NULL,
+    TOTAL_PROJECT_LINE_ADDITIONS                INTEGER NOT NULL,
+    TOTAL_PROJECT_LINE_SUBTRACTIONS             INTEGER NOT NULL,
+    TOTAL_PROJECT_LINE_CHANGES                  INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- any author at the time of 'COMMIT_HASH' (exluding 'COMMIT_HASH').

+    TOTAL_RECENT_SOURCE_FILE_COMMITS            INTEGER NOT NULL,
+    TOTAL_RECENT_SOURCE_FILE_LINE_ADDITIONS     INTEGER NOT NULL,
+    TOTAL_RECENT_SOURCE_FILE_LINE_SUBTRACTIONS  INTEGER NOT NULL,
+    TOTAL_RECENT_SOURCE_FILE_LINE_CHANGES       INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- any author to source (java) files *within 30 days of* the time of -- 'COMMIT_HASH' (exluding 'COMMIT_HASH').

+    TOTAL_RECENT_PROJECT_COMMITS                INTEGER NOT NULL,
+    TOTAL_RECENT_PROJECT_LINE_ADDITIONS         INTEGER NOT NULL,
+    TOTAL_RECENT_PROJECT_LINE_SUBTRACTIONS      INTEGER NOT NULL,
+    TOTAL_RECENT_PROJECT_LINE_CHANGES           INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- any author *within 30 days of* the time of 'COMMIT_HASH' (exluding -- 'COMMIT_HASH').

+    AUTHOR_HOURS_SINCE_LAST_TOUCH                INTEGER,
+        -- Hours since the last commit by 'AUTHOR' prior to 'COMMIT_HASH', or -- 'NULL' if 'COMMIT_HASH' is the first commit.

+    AUTHOR_HOURS_SINCE_FIRST_PROJECT_COMMIT      INTEGER NOT NULL,
+        -- Hours since the first project commit by 'AUTHOR' at the time of -- 'COMMIT_HASH'.
+This column will be '0' if 'COMMIT_HASH' is the -- first project commit.

+    AUTHOR_SOURCE_FILE_COMMITS                  INTEGER NOT NULL,
+    AUTHOR_SOURCE_FILE_LINE_ADDITIONS           INTEGER NOT NULL,
+    AUTHOR_SOURCE_FILE_LINE_SUBTRACTIONS        INTEGER NOT NULL,
+    AUTHOR_SOURCE_FILE_LINE_CHANGES             INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- 'AUTHOR' to source (java) files at the time of 'COMMIT_HASH' -- (exluding 'COMMIT_HASH').

+    AUTHOR_PROJECT_COMMITS                      INTEGER NOT NULL,
+    AUTHOR_PROJECT_LINE_ADDITIONS               INTEGER NOT NULL,
+    AUTHOR_PROJECT_LINE_SUBTRACTIONS            INTEGER NOT NULL,
+    AUTHOR_PROJECT_LINE_CHANGES                 INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- 'AUTHOR' at the time of 'COMMIT_HASH' (exluding 'COMMIT_HASH').

+    AUTHOR_RECENT_SOURCE_FILE_COMMITS           INTEGER NOT NULL,
+    AUTHOR_RECENT_SOURCE_FILE_LINE_ADDITIONS    INTEGER NOT NULL,
+    AUTHOR_RECENT_SOURCE_FILE_LINE_SUBTRACTIONS INTEGER NOT NULL,
+    AUTHOR_RECENT_SOURCE_FILE_LINE_CHANGES      INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- 'AUTHOR' to source (java) files *within 30 days of* the time of -- 'COMMIT_HASH' (exluding 'COMMIT_HASH').

+    AUTHOR_RECENT_PROJECT_COMMITS               INTEGER NOT NULL,
+    AUTHOR_RECENT_PROJECT_LINE_ADDITIONS        INTEGER NOT NULL,
+    AUTHOR_RECENT_PROJECT_LINE_SUBTRACTIONS     INTEGER NOT NULL,
+    AUTHOR_RECENT_PROJECT_LINE_CHANGES          INTEGER NOT NULL,
+        -- Total number of commits, line additions/subtractions/changes by -- 'AUTHOR' *within 30 days of* the time of 'COMMIT_HASH' (exluding -- 'COMMIT_HASH').

     ---------------------------------------------------------------------
     -- The following columns count the number of sonar qube violations --